 Together we can ensure all Australian children are 'school ready' when they start school.
 We can leverage our joint expertise and our local knowledge to run programs with better outcomes for children.
 And we can have greater influence on government policy and the systems that support children.

-CEO of Good Beginnings Australia Jayne Meyer Tucker said, "Not every child in Australia grows up safe, happy and healthy.
+Jayne Meyer Tucker, Chief Executive Officer of Good Beginnings Australia, said, "Not every child in Australia grows up safe, happy and healthy.
 There are no simple answers or quick fixes to the complex issues that children face in vulnerable communities.
 That's why we have been working on a 10-year strategy.
-Now, by joining with Save the Children an opportunity exists to leverage our joint expertise and local knowledge.
+Now, by joining with Save the Children, an opportunity exists to leverage our joint expertise and local knowledge.
 Together we can broaden our reach, drive systemic change and become greater advocates for children and their rights."

-Save the Children's CEO Paul Ronalds said, "Both organisations have recognised the opportunity to work together on a shared bold goal for children in Australia.
+Paul Ronalds, Save the Children's Chief Executive Officer, said, "Both organisations have recognised the opportunity to work together on a shared bold goal for children in Australia.
 We are absolutely delighted that Good Beginnings Australia will join with us to improve the lives of children in Australia's most disadvantaged communities."